Alzheimer's Facilities: How to Find Proper Residential Care for Alzheimer's Patients

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Older adults with Alzheimer's disease will eventually require 24-hour daily care by professionals.
+Older adults with Alzheimer's disease or dementia will eventually need 24-hour daily care.
 Finding the right long-term care facility and caregivers is essential.

 Alzheimer's Disease Basics

-Alzheimer's is a progressive condition, and those afflicted will eventually become unable to live independently.
+Alzheimer's is a progressive condition, and those afflicted are eventually unable to live independently.
 Alzheimer's patients lose their memory and cognitive ability at differing rates.
-The heartbreaking and inevitable outcome is that they will eventually lose the ability to recognize people they know or perform basic daily living functions.
+The heartbreaking and inevitable outcome is that they lose the ability to recognize people they know or perform basic daily tasks.

-However, as society progresses, so does the level of care for Alzheimer's patients.
-While science attempts to reverse the effects of Alzheimer's, the long-term care community increases its ability to properly and effectively provide for the needs of those Alzheimer's patients.
+But, as society progresses, so does the level of care for Alzheimer's patients.
+While science tries to reverse the effects of Alzheimer's, the long-term care community becomes better at effectively caring for Alzheimer's patients.

-Dementia and general memory care are evolving similarly to provide the best health care possible.
+Dementia care and general memory care are evolving similarly to give the best health care possible.

 Alzheimer's Facility Basics

-There are specific Alzheimer's facilities that specialize in the care of Alzheimer's patients.
+Some facilities specialize in the care of Alzheimer's patients.
 You can also find mixed-care facilities that offer assisted living arrangements and daily care for people with and without Alzheimer's.
 Family members can also arrange respite care if they need a few hours or days of home health care.

 Some older adults in the early stages of Alzheimer's disease can start with in-home care.
 They can have a gentle progression to special care living communities.
 In time, they will likely need to transition to 24-hour memory care facilities.

-Continuing Care Retirement Communities (CCRC) are transitional care settings that allow for different levels of care while your loved one stays within one community.
+Continuing Care Retirement Communities (CCRC) are transitional care settings with different care levels while your loved one stays within one community.

-Memory care units can still promote independent living while it is safe for older adults and staff members.
-Eventually, memory loss may lead to structured 24-hour care needs or hospice care.
+Memory care units can still promote independent living while safe for older adults and staff members.
+Eventually, memory loss may lead to structured 24-hour care needs or end-of-life care.

 Factors to Consider When Evaluating Alzheimer's Facilities